UtrechtUniversity/yoda/docs/development/yodadrive-development-environment.md

 When buiding a YodaDrive release, switch to the `feature/yoda-rebranding` branch, merge the latest changes from the `development` branch if needed, and update the version number in `About/About.xaml`.

 ## WinFsp dependency files for YodaDrive distributable
 The distributable for YodaDrive can be made to automatically install the proper version of WinFsp as part of the installation process.
-In order to build the distributable properly, the following has to be done first.
+In order to build the distributable properly, the following has to be done first:
 * checkout branch `feature/yoda-rebranding`
 * copy the `Reference/WinFsp*_*` folder to
 ```